 Setting up a holiday lettings website puts your properties into the public domain, ready for receiving those essential bookings.
 But getting people to your site takes time and effort.
 This is the first in a series of articles which looks at how you can tell the Search Engines like Google to direct holiday searchers to your website.

-This first article focuses on keywords which you need to tell Google that your site is perfect, and to tell visitors that you have what they are looking for.
-It will take time so be prepared to do a bit of research over a few days.
-So let’s begin.
+This first article focuses on finding keywords.
+You need these to tell the search engines (eg. Google) that your site is perfect, and to tell visitors that you have what they are looking for.
+It will take time - so be prepared to do a bit of research over a few days, or even weeks.

-You can find this list using a number of different methods and depending on your technical confidence you may try just one or all of these methods.
+You can find use a number of different methods to create a keyword list and depending on your technical confidence you may try just one or all of these methods.

+d.
 There are a number of Keyword finder tools to help you, some of which have a cost such as ahrefs.com and some of which are free, such as Google trends and LSI graph.
-And there are some very cool long-tail keyword question finders like Answer the public.
+And there are some very cool long-tail keyword question finders like Answer the public, which is worth a look at, no matter what your confidence level.

 Once you have done this, you’ll have a list of short, medium and long-tail keywords which are the start of your journey.